IvoVellekoop/openwfs/docs/source/core.rst

 Here, 'almost' refers to the fact that devices may have a *latency*.
 Latency is the time between sending a command to a device, and the moment the device starts responding.
 An important example is the SLM, which typically takes one or two frame periods to transfer the image data to the liquid crystal chip.
 Such devices can specify a non-zero `latency` attribute.
 When specified, the device 'promises' not to do anything until `latency` milliseconds after the start of the measurement or movement.
 When a latency is specified, detectors or actuators can be started slightly before the devices of the other type (actuators or detectors, respectively) have finished their operation.
 For example, this mechanism allows sending a new frame to the SLM *before* the measurements of the current frame are finished, since it is known that the SLM will not respond for `latency` milliseconds anyway.
 This way, measurements and SLM updates can be pipelined to maximize the number of measurements that can be done in a certain amount of time.
 To enable these pipelined measurements, the `Device` class also provides a `duration` attribute, which is the maximum time interval between triggering the detector or starting the actuator, and the moment the detector has finished measuring, or the actuator has finished moving.

 This synchronization is performed automatically.
 If desired, it is possible to explicitly wait for the device to become ready by calling :meth:`~.Device.wait()`.
 To accommodate taking into account the latency, this function takes an optional parameter `up_to`, which indicates that the function may return the specified time *before* the device hardware is ready.
-In user code, it is only necessary to call `wait` when using the `out` parameter to store measurements in a pre-defined location (see Section :numref:`Asynchronous measurements` above).
+In user code, it is only necessary to call `wait` when using the `out` parameter to store measurements in a pre-defined location (see :numref:`Asynchronous measurements` above).
 A typical usage pattern is illustrated in the following snippet:

 .. code-block:: python